gadgetchnnel/lovelace-home-feed-card/README.md

 ### show_empty (optional, defaults to true)
 Whether to show the card if there are no items to show

+### scrollbars_enabled (optional, defaults to true)
+This controls whether the feed is scrollable.
+If this is set to false then, by default, all items will be displayed unless the **max_height** or **max_item_count** option is used.

+### max_height (optional, defaults to 28em when scrollbars enabled, otherwise unlimited)
+The maximum height of the feed in CSS format (e.g. "100px", "20em", etc.).
+When scrollbars are disabled, the content will be cut off at this height, otherwise it will control the scrollable height.

+### max_item_count (optional, defaults to unlimited)
+The maximum number of items to show in the feed, useful if scrollbars are disabled.

 ## Entity object

 For single-item entities the following options are supported, see the section on multi-item entities for the options available for those.

 ### name (optional)
 This allows overriding the display name of the entity, otherwise the friendly name is used

 ### icon (optional)
 Allows overriding the icon of the entity

 ### content_template (optional)
 This allows the display format for that entity to be customised.
 The format is {{*propertyname*}}.
 The available properties are:
 * **display_name** The entity name (friendly name if not overridden with the name option)
 * **state** The state display name (based on device class of entity)

+### include_history (optional, defaults to false)
+This allows the history of an entity to be displayed, rather than just its current state (states of "unknown" are automatically filtered out).
+This currently uses the history for the last day.

+### max_history (optional)
-In addition any attribute of the entity can be used (do not prefix with *attributes.*).
+The maximum history of the entity to display, this defaults to 3 In addition any attribute of the entity can be used (do not prefix with *attributes.*).

+### remove_repeats (optional, defaults to true)
+This controls whether to remove repeated states from the history (e.g. the current state is the same as the previous state).
+Since "unknown" states are filtered out, this will avoid an entity appearing twice because it changed from "on" to "unknown" and back again following a restart.
+This can be disabled by setting this to false.

+### state_map (optional)
+This allows custom mappings of states to display names, to override the device_class based mappings.
+In the example below this is used to map the "not_home" state to "Unknown Destination" instead of the default "Away".

 Example: